BLOG

 Get involved in your local scene

 Just being surrounded by your local music industry can help you overcome the entry barrier needed to become an artist manager.
-The first step is to attend performances, interact with the performers, and become familiar with the venues in your city.
-Find out what places promote the music you are interested in and go there as often as you can.

 Earn a bachelor's degree

 Many job candidates decide to obtain a college degree, even though some music managers may find employment without one.
-This is to ensure that applicants may learn about business procedures, knowledge of the music industry, and negotiating strategies.

-Commercial management is often the most popular major among these students since it may equip them to represent customers' business interests.
 Additionally, certain colleges may offer courses in music administration, which can provide students with a more in-depth understanding of how to conduct business in the music industry.

 Earn a bachelor's degree